ashwani-rathee/HOJBOT/CONTRIBUTING.md

 can be solved by simply saving/loading data in flat file formats such as JSON.
 The `discourse` command provides a good example regarding serialization.

-## Going through Pull Request reviews

-Once you are happy with your HoJBot changes, you can go ahead and submit a PR.
-All changes must be reviewed by a second person before merging to the `main` branch.

-We also have a HoJBot Test Server, where you can show off your bot enhancements or ask fellow developers to help testing.
-Please contact `@tk3369#8593` or `@CeterisParibus#5385` on Discord to get an invite link.
-Typically, we want to run some tests on the test server before releasing new functionality.

 ## Deploying to live site!

 Once your code has been merged to the `main` branch and testing has been successful,